Japanese battleship Hiei: 1929–1937: Demilitarization and training ship

 To avoid having to scrap Hiei under the terms of the Washington Treaty, the Imperial Japanese Navy decided to convert her into a demilitarized training ship.
 On 15 October 1929, she went into drydock at Kure Naval Arsenal.
-Her No. 4 gun turret were removed, and she was stripped of all eight of her submerged torpedo tubes, as well as her 6-inch guns and armor belt.
+Her No. 4 gun turret was removed, and she was stripped of all eight of her submerged torpedo tubes, as well as her 6-inch guns and armor belt.
 All but nine of her boilers were taken out, reducing her speed to 18 kn, and one of her three funnels was removed.
 She was reclassified as a reserve ship at the end of November 1929.
 On 24 April 1930, reconstruction was halted due to the signing of the London Naval Treaty, which further restricted battleship construction and possession amongst the great naval powers, and preservation work was begun at Sasebo.
 Reconstruction would not resume until July 1931.

 In September 1931, Japanese army units invaded the Chinese province of Manchuria, transforming it into the puppet state of Manchukuo.
 In December 1932, Hiei was reassigned to the Imperial Japanese Navy's training squadron.
 On 25 February, the League of Nations ruled that Japan had violated Chinese sovereignty and international law in her invasion of Manchuria.
 Refusing to accept the League's judgment, the Empire of Japan withdrew from the League the same day.
 This also signaled its exit from the Washington and London Naval Treaties, which removed all restrictions on the Imperial Japanese Navy's construction of capital ships.
 From the end of May 1933 to 13 August, Hiei received upgrades that allowed her to perform regular duties for the Emperor, and she served as the Emperor's observation ship for the Imperial Naval Review three days later.
 From January to March 1934, her No. 4 turret and ammunition magazine were refitted.
 In November 1935, Hiei served as the Emperor's ship for his official visit to the Kagoshima and Miyazaki Prefectures.